jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.35 IsNoData

-Identifies NoData valued pixels in an image.
+Identifies NoData valued pixels in an image..

 *Parameters*: